-VNC is a system that allows you to see and interact with the screen of your virtual server in a window on your desktop.
+VNC (Virtual Network Computing) is a system that allows you to see and interact with the screen of your virtual server in a window on your desktop.
 VNC is the best way to interact with your server during the installation process.

-To use VNC you need a VNC client for your desktop.
+If for some reason you can't use WebVNC you may want to install a VNC client for your desktop.
 These are freely available for all platforms.
-Our recommended clients are listed below.
+Our suggested clients are listed below.

 For Windows desktops we recommend Tight VNC.